Don Lemon

-Don Carlton Lemon (born March 1, 1966) is an American television journalist most well known for being a host on CNN.
-Lemon anchored weekend news programs on local television stations in Alabama and Pennsylvania during his early days as a journalist.
+Don Renaldo Lemon-Clark (born March 1, 1966) is an American television journalist best known for being a host on CNN from 2014 until 2023.
+He anchored weekend news programs on local television stations in Alabama and Pennsylvania during his early days as a journalist.
 Lemon worked as a news correspondent for NBC on its programming, such as Today and NBC Nightly News.

+Lemon is also a recipient of an Edward R. Murrow Award in 2002 for his coverage of the capture of the Washington, D.C. snipers.
+He also received three regional Emmy Awards for his special report on real estate in Chicago and a business feature on Craigslist.

 He joined CNN in 2006, also as a correspondent and later achieved prominence as the presenter of Don Lemon Tonight from 2014 to 2022.
-He is currently a co-host of CNN This Morning alongside Kaitlan Collins and Poppy Harlow.
-Lemon is also a recipient of an Edward R. Murrow Award and three regional Emmy Awards.
+He most recently served as a co-host of CNN This Morning, alongside Kaitlan Collins and Poppy Harlow.
+After several on-air controversies and reports of alleged decades-long instances of misogyny, he was fired by CNN in April 2023.

-Early life
+Early life and education

-Lemon was born March 1, 1966, in Baton Rouge, Louisiana, the son of Katherine Marie (Bouligney) and Wilmon Lee Richardson.
-His father was a prominent attorney, who was part of a lawsuit successfully challenging segregation of public transportation in Baton Rouge.
-Lemon was born under the surname of his mother's then-husband, and discovered that Wilmon was his father when he was five.
+Don Renaldo Lemon-Clark was born March 1, 1966, in Baton Rouge, Louisiana, the son of Katherine Marie (Bouligney) and Wilmon Lee Richardson.
+His father was a prominent attorney whose firm was party to a lawsuit that successfully challenged racial segregation of public transportation in Baton Rouge.
+Lemon was born under the surname of his mother's then-husband, and discovered that Richardson was his father when he was five.

 He is of mostly African-American ancestry, along with Creole; his maternal grandmother was the daughter of a black mother and a white father, who had French and Scots-Irish ancestry.
+Lemon has stated he was sexually molested as a child by a teenage boy who lived nearby, and that he knew he was gay prior to this incident.
 He attended Baker High School, a public high school in the town of Baker in East Baton Rouge Parish.
-Lemon was voted class president during his senior year.
+He was voted class president during his senior year.

 Lemon attended Louisiana State University where he was a Republican and voted for Ronald Reagan.
 He later graduated from Brooklyn College with a major in broadcast journalism in 1996 at the age of 30.
 While at Brooklyn College, he interned at WNYW.
 He worked for Fox affiliates in St. Louis and Chicago for several years, and was a correspondent for NBC affiliates in Philadelphia and Chicago.